7 Best Things To Do In Boston Cruise Port + Port Info

 2. Fenway Park

-Step into the world of baseball legends at Fenway Park, the beloved home of the Boston Red Sox.
-Regarded as one of the most iconic sports venues in the country, Fenway Park is more than a baseball field; it’s a living museum of America’s pastime.
+Experience the history of baseball at Fenway Park, the legendary home of the Boston Red Sox.
+As one of the most iconic sports venues in the U.S., Fenway isn’t just a ballpark—it’s a living tribute to America’s favorite pastime.

 A guided tour takes you behind the scenes, letting you walk the same paths as some of baseball’s greatest players.
 You’ll learn about the park’s fascinating history, its famous victories, and the legends who played here.
 Fenway Park is located only 13 minutes’ drive from Boston Port.